kidsoncoffee/cheesecakes/README.md

 ### Write the functional specification

-On the method's javadoc, as the last piece of information, add the keyword `Where:`.
+On the method's javadoc, as the last piece of information, inside `pre` tags, add the keyword `Where:`.
 This informs **Cheesecakes** that every line in the javadoc, after the keyword, will be interpreted as a **data-driven table**.
 The table must contain a header row, a separator row and at least one **example** row.
 The number of columns in every row must be the same.
 You can do this step after writing the test logic as well.

 ### Write the test logic